blackTieV2/ZEIT8028/Assignments/Assignment2/Notes/Findings.md

 4. **Network Connections**: If any of these executables were run, investigate whether they established any network connections that could indicate data exfiltration or command-and-control activity.

 These files should be treated with caution as they are located in a directory where you wouldn't typically expect to find such executables and scripts.
 This anomaly suggests that the files might have been placed there as part of a compromise.

+_____

+### Analysis of `CollectSyncLogs.bat`

+The `CollectSyncLogs.bat` script is designed to gather various logs and system information related to the OneDrive client, compress them into a `.cab` file, and potentially send the file via email.
+Here's a breakdown of its functionality:

+#### **Key Functions:**
+1. **Environment Setup:**
+   - The script sets up environment variables like `OUTPUTDIR` (defaulting to the user's Desktop) and `CABOUTPUT`, which is the name of the `.cab` file that will be created.
+   - It checks for command-line arguments to customize behavior, such as setting a custom output directory or disabling the collection of a process dump of `OneDrive.exe`.

+2. **Client Path Discovery:**
+   - The script identifies the path where OneDrive client logs are stored by checking the `LOCALAPPDATA` environment variable.
+If this path doesn’t exist, the script exits with an error message.

+3. **Log Collection:**
+   - The script creates a working directory within the OneDrive client path and proceeds to collect various logs, including:
+     - Event logs (using the `SaveApplicationEventLogs.wsf` script).
+     - Tasklist and system information (`tasklist /v` and `systeminfo`).
+     - Running services (`net start`).
+     - OneDrive logs and settings.
+     - Registry keys related to OneDrive and Windows Explorer's Shell Icon Overlay Identifiers, Run, and RunOnce keys.

+4. **CAB File Creation:**
+   - Once the logs are collected, the script compresses them into a `.cab` file using the `MakeCab` command.
+   - The `.cab` file is then moved to the specified output directory, which defaults to the user's Desktop unless otherwise specified.

+5. **Email Option:**
+   - If the `/SendMail` option is provided, the script attempts to send an email with the `.cab` file's path using the `mailto` command.
+The email is intended to be sent to `wldrxireport@microsoft.com`.

+#### **Suspicious or Malicious Indicators:**
+- **Automated Log Collection and Exfiltration:** While this script could be legitimate (e.g., for troubleshooting OneDrive issues), it can also be misused by attackers to collect detailed information about the system, including running processes, services, registry keys, and logs, and then exfiltrate this information via email.
+- **Email Functionality:** The script's capability to send the `.cab` file via email can be leveraged by an attacker to exfiltrate collected data without alerting the user.

+#### **Next Steps:**
+1. **Examine Execution Logs:** Investigate if and when this script was executed on the system.
+This can be done by checking the event logs and other execution traces (e.g., Prefetch files, Scheduled Tasks).
+2. **Cross-Reference with Network Logs:** Check network logs to see if any emails or other network traffic corresponds to the script's behavior, particularly around the time when the script might have been run.
+3. **Review the Contents of the `.cab` Files:** If the `.cab` files generated by this script are present, review their contents to see what data was collected and whether it includes sensitive information.

+This script has the potential to be used for data collection and exfiltration, making it a key item of interest in your forensic investigation.